-On the other hand, the spark plug is working continuously to keep the engine working.
+On the other hand, spark plugs work continuously to keep the engine working.
 Cheap spark plugs might only have a lifetime of about 30,000 miles.

 4. Ignition Difference

-The spark plug takes electrical energy to create a spark.
-This spark ignite the air and fuel mixture in the combustion chamber.
+Spark plugs take electrical energy to create a spark.
+This spark ignites the air and fuel mixture in the combustion chamber.